linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 The run on repo is depicted in Fig. 4, which plots a haircut index from 2007 to 2008.
 The details of this index are explained in Section 4; for now, just think of the index as an average haircut for collateral used in repo transactions, not including US treasury securities.
 This index rises from zero in early 2007 to nearly  $50\%$  at the peak of the crisis in late 2008.
 During this time period, several classes of assets were stopped entirely from being used as collateral, an unprecedented event that is equivalent to a haircut of  $100\%$ .

 To see how the increase in haircuts can drive the banking system to insolvency, take as a benchmark a repo market size of, for example,  \$10 trillion.
 With zero haircuts, this is the amount of financing that banks can achieve in the repo markets.
-When the weighted-average haircut reaches, say, \(20\%$ , then banks have a shortage of \)2 trillion.
+When the weighted-average haircut reaches, say, 20\%, then banks have a shortage of $2$ trillion.
 In the crisis, some of this amount was raised early on by issuing new securities.
 But, this fell far short of what was needed.
 Furthermore, selling the underlying collateral drives asset prices down, which then reinforces the cycle: lower prices, less collateral, more concerns about solvency, and ever increasing haircuts.

 In addition to repo, other short-term debt experienced runs.
 There were runs, in particular, on asset-backed commercial paper programs and structured investment vehicles.
 Papers that consider the runs on asset-backed commercial paper programs during the crisis include Covitz, Liang, and Suarez (2009) and Carey, Correa, and Kotter (2009).
 Aside from asset-backed commercial paper, the commercial paper of financial firms, the predominant issuers of corporate short-term commercial paper also saw withdrawals when investors refused to reinvest as

 the paper came due; see Kacperczyk and Schnabl (2010).4 Also important was the run on money market funds following the failure of Lehman Brothers, as explained by The Investment Company Institute (2009).
 In summary, all short-term debt markets were vulnerable during the crisis.
 In this paper, we focus on the repo market because of its large size.
 Also, repo is secured by collateral that can be "rehypothecated," which means that a depositor of cash in the bank takes physical possession of bond collateral and then can reuse that collateral.
 So, the collateral has a money multiplier.
 When haircuts rise, the money multiplier works in reverse, causing a massive deleveraging process.
 This does not happen for unsecured short-term debt.

 This paper and those mentioned above are part of a rapidly growing literature that tries to empirically show what happened during the crisis.
-Aside from runs the financial crisis is complicated in many other dimensions.
+Aside from runs, the financial crisis is complicated in many other dimensions.
 Studies have been made of the breakdown of various arbitrage relations, perhaps due to counterparty risk and attendant funding problems, e.g., Coffey, Hrung, and Sarkar (2009), Gorton (2010), Baba and Packer (2009), Stanton and Wallace (2009), Fontana (2009), and Fender and Scheicher (2009).
 Other research looks at counterparty risk and liquidity, e.g., Arora, Gandhi, and Longstaff (2009), Schwarz (2009), and Singh and Aitken (2009).
 Other papers discuss the international dimensions of the crisis, and compare the crisis to previous crises, e.g., Eichengreen, Mody, Nedeljkovic, and Sarno (2009) and Reinhart and Rogoff (2008).
 Ivashina and Scharfstein (2008) look at bank lending during the crisis.
 The real effects of the crisis are also important to consider, as do e.g., Almeida, Campello, and Laranjeira (2009) and Campello, Giabona, Graham, and Harvey (2009).
 Many other papers look at subprime mortgages, rating agencies, auction rate securities, short selling prohibitions, and so on, so the above list is far from being complete.[5]

 The remainder of the paper is organized as follows.
 In Section 2, we provide institutional background for our analysis, with a discussion of the growth of securitized banking, using subprime mortgages as the case study.
 We use this case study to provide more detail for Step 4 in Fig. 2 and to explain the mechanics of securitization and the repo market.

-In Section 3, we introduce and explain the two main state variables used in the paper: the ABX index—which proxies for fundamentals in the subprime mortgage market and the LIB Is, which is the spread between the LIBOR (London Inter Bank Offered Rate, for unsecured interbank borrowing) and the rate on an overnight interest swap (Is) a proxy for the risk-free rate.
+In Section 3, we introduce and explain the two main state variables used in the paper: the ABX index—which proxies for fundamentals in the subprime mortgage market and the LIB-OIS, which is the spread between the LIBOR (London Inter Bank Offered Rate, for unsecured interbank borrowing) and the rate on an overnight interest swap (OIS) a proxy for the risk-free rate.
 In our analysis the LIB-OIS spread acts primarily as a proxy for counterparty risk in the banking system.
 We then plot

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/bb662ad9-3c13-41f3-8359-5b617643e660/948151612ab0fbd56de6c8210f56ddbb4bef70cf5df0f6424c1bd076a14a4cdd.jpg)
 Fig. 4.
 The repo-haircut index.
 The repo-haircut index is the equally weighted average haircut for all nine asset classes = included in Table 2, Panel D.